 It was played by bards, jesters, and orchestras during festivals and gatherings, and it is one of the most well-known classical instruments of the era.
 It was easily the most dominant instrument in the 1500s.

 The lute is the predecessor of many stringed instruments, most notably the guitar and the mandolin.

 The lute’s number of strings varies by model.
-A lute can have anywhere from fifteen to twenty-five strings!
+A lute can sometimes have anywhere from fifteen to twenty-five strings!

 The mandolin descends from the lute family, but it is a unique instrument entirely.
-It is played with a plucking device called a plectrum and has four sets of double strings.
+It is played with a plucking device called a plectrum, and has four sets of double strings.

 Mandolins have a distinct string pattern of double notes, with eight strings total.
 Their pattern normally consists of strings GG, DD, AA, and EE consecutively.